terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRAssetClassAllocation.md

 `planType` | Int32 | Required.
 Plan type.
 `year` | Int32 | Required.
 Year of requested allocation.
 `fundAllocations` | Double[,] | Required.
 Current fund allocations.
-`inputAllocations` | Object | Optional.
+`inputAllocations` | Double[] | Optional.
 Entered fund allocations (this will override current or future allocations).
-`fundIndex` | Object | Optional.
+`fundIndex` | String | Optional.
 If provided allocation will be changed 100% to that target fund.

 [Back to Financial](RBLeFinancial.md) | [Back to All RBLe Functions](RBLe.md#function-documentation)